coffee2code/single-category-permalink/readme.txt

 == Hooks ==

 The plugin exposes one filter for hooking.
-Typically, customizations utilizing this hook would be put into your active theme's functions.php file, or used by another plugin.
+Code using this filter should ideally be put into a mu-plugin or site-specific plugin (which is beyond the scope of this readme to explain).
+Less ideally, you could put them in your active theme's functions.php file.

 **c2c_single_category_redirect_status (filter)**